tashiad/capstone-sentiment-analysis-app-starter/README.md

 ## Installation

 1. Fork this repository.
 2. Create a Codespace for your project.
-GitHub Codespaces will automatically create a fully-configured development environment for your project in the cloud.

 ![Alt text](static/screenshots/codespaces.png)

-3. Codespaces will automatically install the requirements for you.
-If you need to install manually run: `pip install -r requirements.txt`
+3. GitHub Codespaces will automatically create a fully-configured development environment for your project in the cloud.
+If you need to install the requirements manually run: `pip install -r requirements.txt`
-4. To run the app simply use the following command: `python app.py` or `gunicorn app:app`
+4. To run the app, use the following command: `python app.py` or `gunicorn app:app`
-5. To run the tests simply use the following command: `pytest tests/*.py`
+5. To run the tests, use the following command: `pytest tests/*.py`

 > **Note:** It's not required to pass all the unit tests to complete this assignment but it is recommended that you use the tests as a guide to deliver a functional application and meet the rubric requirements.